CALL 811 BEFORE YOU DIG

 A fence permit is needed to erect a fence within 20 feet of the front property line.
-Fence Permit Diagram (
+Fence Permit Diagram ( Click Here)

-- A grading permit is necessary when excavating or hauling dirt on your property.
+A grading permit is necessary when excavating or hauling dirt on your property.
 An Erosion and Sediment Control Plan is needed in conjunction with all grading permits.

 Bioretention - This handout shows how to incorporate bioretention into your projects.